contre95/notesOLD/Digitales/Apuntes/Coding/Clean Architecture/CleanArchPart01.md

 Architecture plays  a significant role in supporting the development environment.
 Conway's law come into play here:

-*Any organization that designs a system will produce a design whose structure is a copy of the organization’s communication structure.*
+*Any organization that designs a system will produce a design whose structure is a copy of the organization's communication structure.*

 ## Deployment

-The goal is “immediate deployment.”
+The goal is “immediate deployment."
 A good architecture does not rely on dozens of little configuration scripts and property file tweaks.
 It does not require manual creation of directories or files that must be arranged just so.
 A good architecture helps the system to be immediately deployable after build.

 ## Leaving options open

 A good architecture balances all of these concerns with a component structure that mutually satisfies them all.
 Sounds easy, right?
-Well, it’s easy for me to write that.
+Well, it's easy for me to write that.
 The reality is that achieving this balance is pretty hard.
-The problem is that most of the time we don’t know what all the use cases are, nor do we know the operational constraints, the team structure, or the deployment requirements.
+The problem is that most of the time we don't know what all the use cases are, nor do we know the operational constraints, the team structure, or the deployment requirements.
 Worse, even if we did know them, they will inevitably change as the system moves through its life cycle.
 In short, the goals we must meet are indistinct and inconstant.
 Welcome to the real world.

 A good architecture makes the system easy to change, in all the ways that it must change, by leaving options open.

 ## Decoupling Layers

 Consider the use cases.
 The architect wants the structure of the system to support all the necessary use cases, but does not know what all those use cases are.
 However, the architect does know the basic intent of the system.
-It’s a shopping cart system, or it’s a bill of materials system, or it’s an order processing system.
+It's a shopping cart system, or it's a bill of materials system, or it's an order processing system.
 So the architect can employ the Single Responsibility Principle and the Common Closure Principle to separate those things that change for different reasons, and to collect those things that change for the same reasons—given the context of the intent of the system.

 What changes for different reasons?
 There are some obvious things.
 User interfaces change for reasons that have nothing to do with business rules.
 Use cases have elements of both.
 Clearly, then, a good architect will want to separate the UI portions of a use case from the business rule portions in such a way that they can be changed independently of each other, while keeping those use cases visible and clear.